St. Mary’s College RFC & The O’Connor Cup

 The James G. O’Connor Memorial Cup began in 1965 when it was presented by Old Belvedere in memory of a founding member of their rugby club.

 St. Mary’s College RFC has a long and distinguished history in the O’Connor Cup.
 The O’Connor Cup has traditionally been a J5 XV Cup Competition.
 In more recent times, it is the Cup that teams in Metro League Division 8 & 9 compete for.

 We tried to put together information on all of our previous finals below.
-This is still a work in progress and so we would be very grateful if anyone has any memories of both winning & losing finals to send in information to firstname.lastname@example.org and it will be added to the below.
+If anyone has any memories of both winning & losing finals to send in information to email@example.com and it will be added to the below.

 1976 (Frank O’Rourke) beat Wanderers 12-6:

 Back Row: D. White (Coach), P. Kearney, C. Murray, D. Scanlon, D. Nevin, F. O Dea, S. O Doherty, V. O Gorman, K. Andreas, M.G.
 Gilsenan (President)

 Front Row: G. Carroll, W. Byrne, R. O Donohue, F. O Rourke (Captain), S. Brennan, B. Spring, P. Donnelly

 In 1976 the O’Connor Cup was the only trophy won by the club that season.
 Captain Frank O’Rourke brought home the O’Connor Cup (Junior 5) for the 1st time.

 1977 (Brendan Spring) beat Blackrock 16-10:

 Back Row: D. White (Coach), R. Gough, S. O Doherty, J. Fearon, P. Kearney, J. Curran, K. Conboy, D. O Sullivan, D. Hooper (Manager)